 Most language models can only produce textual output.
 However, this output can be in a structured format such as XML, JSON, short snippets of code or even complete API calls with all query and body parameters.

-Now it’s a developer’s job to feed the outputs from LLMs into other systems (i.e. make an actual API call or run an n8n workflow).
+It’s now the developer's job to feed the outputs from LLMs into other systems (i.e. make an actual API call or run an n8n workflow).

 Action results can go back into the model to provide feedback and update the information about the environment.